langdon/summit-2015-lab-15812/labs/chapter1.md

 ```

 * Take a look at the Docker images on the system.
 These images have been cached here ahead of time.
 You should see some RHEL images and some CentOS images.

+# i only found a registry image on "docker images." i think some of the "docker pulls" were removed, we might want to add them back to make this more interesting

 ```
 # docker images
 ```